ZeroProbability/POC/GoLangLessons/README.md

 # README

-To compile the go programs and to create the binaries run the command

-    go install <package-name>

-In our case

-    go install lessons
+Each of the program is a stand alone go program.
+To execute use the command `go run <program.go>`